baileyrosen3/crawl4ai/README.md

-# Pine Script Documentation Crawler
+# crawl4ai Usage Example

-This project contains a Python script (`crawler_script.py`) designed to crawl the TradingView Pine Script documentation website and save the content of individual pages as Markdown files.
+This project contains a Python script (`crawler_script.py`) demonstrating how to use the `crawl4ai` library to crawl a website and save the content of individual pages as Markdown files.

 ## Purpose

-The script uses the `crawl4ai` library to navigate the documentation site starting from a specified URL, extract the main content of each page, and convert it into Markdown format.
-This can be useful for creating an offline version of the documentation or for processing the content further.
+The script showcases using `crawl4ai` to:

+- Navigate a website starting from a specific URL.
+- Employ deep crawling strategies (like BFS) to discover linked pages.
+- Filter crawled URLs based on domain and path patterns.
+- Extract the main content from pages using a scraping strategy.
+- Convert the extracted content into Markdown format.
+- Save the results to a local directory.

 ## Setup and Usage